How many students are in the MFA program?

 Can I get advice from a faculty member regarding my application?

-No. Since we receive over 300 applications each year, the Program is not in a position to critique an applicant’s writing sample—or any other part of the application—before or after the process takes place.
+No. Since we receive approximately 200 applications each year, the Program is not in a position to critique an applicant’s writing sample—or any other part of the application—before or after the process takes place.

 Is there a foreign language requirement?

 What if I miss the January 2 deadline?

 The application, fee, and writing samples must be posted online by the deadline or the application may be rejected.
 The other materials (letters of recommendation and GRE scores for example) may trail in later, but if the file is not complete by the time faculty are ready to review it, it may be rejected.
 In that case, you would need to apply again the following year.

 If I am accepted, can I defer my entrance into the program?